o355/PyWeather/.github/CONTRIBUTING.md

 **Warning: This document is undergoing renovation.
 Please excuse our apperance.**

 Hey, thanks for your interest in contributing to PyWeather.
-If you don't taking 2 minutes of your day to read this, you'll get the run-down on how things work.
+If you don't mind taking a few minutes of your day to read this, you'll get the run-down on how things work.

-Oh, and quick side note, I'm (o355) am a GitHub novice.
-This is a learning experience for me, and this will adapt.

 # A quick blurb about PyWeather & contributing
 PyWeather has been the result of thousands of hours of worked poured in by people who want to help PyWeather be the best it can be.
 I apprecipate every single person who reports an issue, makes a pull request, and in general helps PyWeather in any shape or form.